JuergHauser/PyP223/readme.md

 The P223F software suite (Raiche et al.2007) is an extensive collection of tools for EM forward modelling and inversion, that in the past has been made available on a website maintained by AMIRA.
 While the original site no longer exists, it and the related files have been captured by the wayback machine and are available [here](https://web.archive.org/web/20160313045828/http://amirainternational.com/web/site.asp?page=projectpages/p223f_software&section=news)

-This repository contains ctypes based Python wrappers for the variant of LeroiAir employed in Hauser et al. (2016), specfically the relevant subset of the functions/files from libp223 that is built as part of wiglaf and used solve the forward problem.
+This repository contains ctypes based Python wrappers for the variant of LeroiAir employed in Hauser et al. (2016), specfically the relevant subset of the functions/files from libp223 that is built as part of wiglaf and used solve to the forward problems.
 Thus the files, in pyp223/p223 are currently overwritten whenever there is an update to [wiglaf](https://gitlab.com/jrh/wiglaf).

-The version of LeroiAir in wiglaf is subtly different from previously released versions:
+The version of LeroiAir in libp223 that is part of wiglsf subtly different from the Version provided by P223F.
-- The code-base has been re-modularised to avoid name clashes in libp223 with other P223F subroutines/programs
+- The code-base has been re-modularised to avoid name clashes in libp223 which includes other P223F functions from Airbeo, Beowulf and Leroi.
 - There is a functional interface to forward model specific systems
 - Plates are parametrised differently, see Hauser et. al (2016)

 Currently the Python API provides two functions to model the response of a Tempest and VTEM max system to a thin plate in the halfspace of a layered earth.
-It would be straightforward to expose the functions in `p223/clibleroiair.f90` for the other systems by adding the necessary python code in `/src/pyp223/_pyp223.py`.
+It would be straightforward to expose the functions in `p223/clibleroiair.f90` and more broadly wiglqgs libp223 for other systems by adding the necessary python code in `/src/pyp223/_pyp223.py`.

 ```
 formod_tempest_data(nlyr,nstat,...)
 formod_vtem_max_data(nlyr,nstat,...)
 ```

 See `demos/verification` for the comparisons between results obtained with the functions provided here and computations performed with LeroiAir from P223F.
-An example for how can be used for the inversion of VTEM max data using [CoFI](https://inlab.au/cofi/) is given [here](https://github.com/inlab-geo/cofi-examples/blob/main/tutorials/thin_plate_inversion/thin_plate_inversion.ipynb).
+An example for how the Python wrappers can be used for the inversion of VTEM max data using [CoFI](https://inlab.au/cofi/) is given [here](https://github.com/inlab-geo/cofi-examples/blob/main/tutorials/thin_plate_inversion/thin_plate_inversion.ipynb).

 ## Installation